-While lien waiver documents are unregulated in most states, 12 states provide that the parties exchange a certain lien waiver form.
-These laws exist for public policy considerations, which means they are there to protect weaker parties against stronger parties…and in some cases, the laws are very specific and strict on what can and cannot be on the lien waiver form itself.
+While lien waiver forms are unregulated in most states, 12 states provide that the parties exchange a certain lien waiver form.
+These laws exist for public policy reasons.
+This means they are there to protect weaker parties against stronger parties.
+In some cases, the laws are very specific and strict on what can and cannot be on the form itself.

 Georgia’s rule, for example, provides that a lien waiver is “not effective or enforceable unless…[i]t is pursuant to a waiver and release form” provided by the statute, and the Georgia form does not include a notary.

-According to a strict reading of these laws, including notarization in the forms could materially change the forms and be requiring someone to furnish a lien waiver that is different than required in the statute, thereby invalidating the lien waiver entirely.
+According to a strict reading of these laws, including notarization in the forms could materially change the forms and be requiring someone to furnish a lien waiver that is different than required in the statute, thereby invalidating it entirely.

-Requiring a lien waiver to be notarized, in other words, may actually invalidate the lien waiver.
+Requiring a lien waiver to be notarized, in other words, may actually invalidate it!

 The Lien Waiver Notarization Controversy